PierrickPochelu/word_tree_label/README.md

 &#42; To classify "animals or vehicles" with 10 output softmax we look if the class predicted belong to animal or vehicle super-class.

 <br/>
-<b> We can observe super-classes are better describe when we add their sub-classes information. </b>
+<b> We can observe super-classes are better described when we add their sub-classes information. </b>

 <h2> References </h2>